Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical implications

-Let us first consider the case, where the eigenvalue, which is responsible for the instability, is real.
+Let us first consider the case, where the eigenvalue, which is responsible for the instability, i.e.~$|1-p\lambda_\alpha |>1$, is real.
 In this situation, a fixed point is unstable if an eigenvalue $\lambda_\alpha$ of $\chi_0^{-1}\chi_\text{c}$ satisfies one of two conditions: (i) $\lambda_\alpha <0$ or (ii) $\lambda_\alpha >2/p$.
-These two situations are fundamentally different: the onset of condition (i), which does {\sl not} depend on $p$, corresponds to a degenerate matrix $\chi_\text{c}$ and, thus, to a divergence \cite{schafer2013} of the corresponding 2PI vertex $\Gamma_\text{c}^{\nu \nu^\prime} \propto [\chi_\text{c}^{\nu\nu^\prime}]^{-1}$.
-Hence, (i) represents an intrinsic non-perturbative property of the considered system.
+These two situations are fundamentally different: the onset of condition (i), which does {\sl not} depend on $p$, corresponds to a sign-change of $\lambda_\alpha$, and, hence, to a degenerate matrix $\chi_\text{c}$, triggering a \emph{divergence} \cite{schafer2013} of the corresponding 2PI vertex: $\Gamma_\text{c} \sim \chi_\text{c}^{-1}\chi_0$.
+Hence, (i) represents an intrinsic non-perturbative property of the considered system \cite{gunnarsson2016a, gunnarsson2017, reitner2020,chalupa2021a,adler2024,mazitov2022}.
 On the contrary, the occurrence of the instability condition (ii) can be systematically overcome by damping the iteration scheme, i.e., choosing a smaller $p$.
 Hence, (ii) should be regarded as a mere algorithmic aspect of the self-consistency.
 For particle-hole(ph)-symmetric systems, where all eigenvalues of $\chi_0^{-1}\chi_\text{c}$ are real \cite{rohringer2012a,springer2020,vanloon2020a,essl2024}, only these two types of instabilities can occur.
 However, out of ph-symmetry, where the eigenvalues of $\chi_0^{-1}\chi_\text{c}$ can become complex conjugate pairs, another type of instability appears.
-This instability, which we classify as of type (iii), is of particular importance: It is triggered by two complex conjugated eigenvalues of the Jacobian (which is the most typical situation to be expected in the absence of ph-symmetry \cite{reitner2020,essl2024}) and appears near the sign switch of the real part of $\lambda_\alpha$.
+This instability, which we classify as of type (iii), is of particular importance: It is triggered by two complex conjugated eigenvalues of the Jacobian generically expected in the absence of ph-symmetry \cite{reitner2020,essl2024}) and appears near the change of sign of the real part of $\lambda_\alpha$.
 In particular, for a complex $\lambda_\alpha$, the real part contributes linearly in $p$ to $\abs{1-p\lambda_\alpha}^2$ of $J_{G_0}$, while its imaginary part contributes only quadratically.
 Hence, for $p\rightarrow0^+$, it is the sign switch of Re($\lambda_\alpha$) from positive to negative which triggers the instability.
-The condition Re($\lambda_\alpha$)=0 with Im($\lambda_\alpha$) $\neq 0$ has been referred to in the literature \cite{essl2024,reitner2024,vucicevic2018} as pseudo-divergence \footnote{Albeit or a slightly different quantity, i.e. for $\chi_\text{c}$, instead of $\chi_0^{-1}\chi_\text{c}$}.
+For a loose analogy with (i), the condition Re($\lambda_\alpha$)=0 with Im($\lambda_\alpha$) $\neq 0$ has been referred to in the literature \cite{essl2024,reitner2024,vucicevic2018} as \emph{pseudo-divergence} \footnote{Albeit or a slightly different quantity, i.e. for $\chi_\text{c}$, instead of $\chi_0^{-1}\chi_\text{c}$.
+Note that while the pseudo-divergences have algorithmic consequences, their physical interpretation remains still unclear.}.